University Support Staff Peer Review Committee Hearing Process

 Only the spokesperson for each party will make the first and last statements, and question witnesses.

 - The hearing will be open unless the employee requests a hearing in executive session.
-For all appeals of proposed dismissals, the hearing will be recorded by a court reporter.

 - The hearing will be conducted informally and the Panel will have complete discretion in deciding any procedural questions that arise during the hearing.
 The Panel will accept any evidence, information, or testimony which is pertinent to the appeal and will help the Panel understand and evaluate the issue before it.
 The chairperson will determine the relevance and materiality of the evidence offered, and the legal rules of evidence will not apply.

 - Each party may make a first ("opening") statement, the purpose of which is to give the Panel a brief overview of the party's case to be presented.
-The employee will be given the first opportunity to make a brief statement, and each party will have up to fifteen (15) minutes to speak.
+The employee will be given the first opportunity to make a brief statement, and each party will have up to 15 minutes to speak.

 - After first statements, if any, have been given, each party, beginning with the employee, will present its information, material, and witnesses to the Committee.
 Panel members may ask questions of anyone after the first statements have been given.

 - After each party has presented its information, and the Panel has been able to sufficiently question all parties involved, the employee and department may make a final ("closing") statement, with the department being given the first opportunity.
 The purpose of the final statement is to present to the Panel a brief summary of the important aspects of the case, and to clarify what the party is seeking from the Panel.
-Each party has up to fifteen (15) minutes to present its final remarks.
+Each party has up to 15 minutes to present its final remarks.

 - When the hearing is completed and final procedures have been explained, the Panel will recess for an executive meeting to deliberate.
 The Panel will resume in open session at the stated time and place to take action on the appeal.